Aryankpoor/Vorizon---e-commerce-site/README.md

 This site was only meant for development purposes, there is no real purchase of products

 <hr>
 For each product (total:60) I have created a product card.
-While 36 of them are in the folder 'products', I accidently uploaded the rest of them in the main folder of the repo
+Each product card is hosted online using netlify

-Main is not a folder, you know what I mean
+Also for each product I am right now making an payment initiation card and order delivery tracker card

 This site home page has been made and so are the product cards.
 While the purchase page is still a work in progress, so spread the word.